logo

 Preparing Fennel

-Before preparing these fennel recipes, you need to cut off some of bulb.
+Before preparing these fennel recipes, you need to cut off some of the bulb.
 Begin by removing the green tops, which can be set aside and dried to flavor a soup or stew.
 If you want whole bulbs just cut off a small piece of the base.
 Otherwise, cut it off at about 1/2 inch, then remove the two most outer leaves which can be tough.

 Raw Fennel